h2odelirium/BRUTAL-ENIGMA/README.md

 All characters (Forsaken)

-Durple, Simon, Gray, Jevin.
+Durple, Simon, Gray, Jevin, Mr Sun, Sky.
 (Sprunki)

+The Mafiosos, Eunoia, Nash, The Bunnies.
+(DREAMGAME)

 ...
 Do not interact with me if:

 You're a homo, racist, transphobic or just someone extremely problematic.
 You try to sexualize me.
 you made fun of me.

 ...
 If i interact with you:

 I'm interested in you